waku-org/pm/draft-roadmap/foundation_for_communities_optimisation.md

 # [Foundation for Communities Optimisation](https://github.com/waku-org/pm/milestone/31)

-**Estimated date of completion**: 7-Apr-2025 - to be reviewed TODO
+**Estimated date of completion**: 31 Oct 2025 (Final clean-up to be merged after a few Status app releases)

 **Resources Required for 2025H2**:
-- App/Chat engineer: Pablo 100% for X months - TODO
+- 1 App/Chat engineer for 2 weeks (only work will be to rebase and merge an existing clean-up PR)
+- Vac/QA to run status-backend tests
+- Status/QA and dev for reviews and testing

 Once completed, the usage of content topics by Communities will be simplified, enabling both improvements in terms of store queries and light mode message reception,